City Guide for: Koh Lipe, Thailand

 Koh Adang

 Just a short boat ride from Koh Lipe, Koh Adang offers a completely different vibe.
-This largely undeveloped island boasts pristine beaches, lush jungle, and incredible viewpoints.
-It's a fantastic escape for those seeking tranquility and a taste of untouched Thailand.
-Hike to the Pirate Waterfall or simply relax on the serene beaches.
+It's much less developed, with pristine beaches, lush jungle, and a stunning viewpoint at Pirate Waterfall.
+It's perfect for a day of hiking, swimming, and escaping the crowds.

 Travel Time